jecki/DHParser/documentation_src/manuals/05_testing.rst

 We also need to keep in mind that should we add more inline elements in the future that we have to exclude their delimiters from the CHARS-parser as well.
 Now, the test should succeed.
-(Or, if we have forgotten to add the contained parsers of "text" back to the @disposable-directive, we'll find that the test fails, but that at least, the AST is sound in the sense that all ESCAPED characters have been properly captured by the ESCAPE-parser.)
+(Or, if we have forgotten to add the contained parsers of "text" back to the @hide-directive, we'll find that the test fails, but that at least, the AST is sound in the sense that all ESCAPED characters have been properly captured by the ESCAPE-parser.)